Sometimes the best idea begins with the simplest request.

 We decided upon a total of 15 nights, stopping in 12 cities along the way: Savannah (GA), Raleigh (NC), Washington DC, New York (NY), Boston (MA), Boothbay Harbor (ME), Burlington (VT), Hartford (CT), Philadelphia (PA), Richmond (VA), Charleston (SC), and Gainesville (FL).
 Each drive is 2.5 – 6.5 hours.
 I tried to plan the two-night stays in the cities with the most attractions and places we have never visited.

-We just purchased a new car, so we will be driving the entire way.
+We just got a new car from our local car dealership, so we will be driving the entire way.
 Our old car was smaller, so we invested in something more spacious for the road trip.
 I love being able to listen to music, talk to my family, look at the window, and relax while on the road.

 Packing is tricky, especially when you are taking a long road trip for 15 nights.
 The longest road trip we’ve taken with the kids was about 10 days and we traveled as far north as Indianapolis (but stayed mostly in Kentucky).
 This time, we had to think about what the weather would be like everywhere from South Florida, where it’s in the 90s this time of year, to a ship off the coast of Maine, where it can be as cold as 40 degrees.
 We each have our own suitcase, and everyone has 16 sets of everything (clothes, socks, underwear, etc.).
 I am also bringing along smartphones, phone chargers, laptop computer with charger, my Canon 6D, a new Olympus Tough camera that can go underwater, and an iPad for the kids.